Making Math Meaningful: A 7th Grade Workbook Teacher's Edition

 C$38.00

-Availability: In stock (3)
+In stock

 The 7th Grade Waldorf Math Year: The beginning of abstract thinking.
 Seventh grade is an important year academically.
 This is the year when the students start to develop abstract thinking (through algebra, physics, essay writing, etc.), and when study habits and skills are developed.
 The material contained in this workbook is both exciting and age-appropriate for the developing minds of seventh graders.